The 20 Best Arrhythmias Doctors Near Me in Baltimore, MD

 English

 Jonathan Chrispin, M.D., is an Associate Professor of Medicine in the Johns Hopkins Medicine Division of Cardiology, Electrophysiology and Arrhythmia, as well as an Associate Professor of Biomedical Engineering at Johns Hopkins University.
 Dr. Chrispin focuses on all aspects of clinical electrophysiology, including pacemaker/defibrillator implantation and complex catheter ablation for atrial and ventricular arrhythmias.
 Dr. Chrispin received his Bachelor of Arts degree from Harvard University.
 He received his Doctor of Medicine degree from Vanderbilt University.
 He completed intern and residency training in internal medicine at The Johns Hopkins Hospital, where he also completed a fellowship in cardiovascular disease and served as chief clinical cardiac electrophysiology fellow.
 He is a member of the American College of Cardiology, the American Heart Association, and the Heart Rhythm Society.
 Dr. Chrispin directs the Ventricular Arrhythmia Ablation and Research program, focusing on using advanced cardiac imaging to better understand the structural substrate associated with the development of ventricular arrhythmias and using artificial intelligence to improve the risk stratification of sudden cardiac death.
 Further, he is involved in developing clinical trials to improve the safety and efficacy of catheter ablation for the treatment of ventricular tachycardia.
 His work has led to Dr. Chrispin publishing in a number of international journals, including Circulation, the Journal of the American College of Cardiology, Heart Rhythm Journal, Nature Cardiovascular Research, Journal of the American Heart Association, and EP Europace.
 Dr. Chrispin is rated as an Elite provider by MediFind in the treatment of Arrhythmias.
-His top areas of expertise are Ventricular Tachycardia, Arrhythmias, Sarcoidosis, Cardiac Ablation, and Pacemaker Implantation.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Ventricular Tachycardia, Arrhythmias, Sarcoidosis, Cardiac Ablation, and Pacemaker Implantation.
+Dr. Chrispin is board certified in American Board Of Internal Medicine.

 Distinguished in Arrhythmias